Pregnancy, Birth + Post-Natal Care

 In addition to traditional birthing classes, there are many other ways that you can be proactive and prepare for the healthy birth of your baby.

-Natural medicines, such as herbal and homoeopathic medicines, acupuncture and meditation techniques can help you to prepare for the healthy birth of your baby, improve your recovery, promote healthy lactation and increase vitality for both mum’s and babies in the post-partum period.
+Natural medicines, such as herbal and homoeopathic medicines, acupuncture and meditation techniques may help you to prepare for the healthy birth of your baby, improve your recovery, promote healthy lactation and increase vitality for both mum’s and babies in the post-partum period.

 Our practitioners can help you in a variety of ways, to help you feel more confident about the birth of your baby and to ensure that your body is physically ready and in the best health possible.